rbracken/autolight/README.md

 # Installation
-For a basic install, just run the delux script from the directory.
+To build and install delux, run (requires gcc/clang & make):
+    - make
+    - sudo make install
+..and you're done!
+Precompiled versions can omit the `make` step, instead just running `make install`.

 To enable delux to start at boot, copy the delux script to `/usr/bin/delux` and copy the init.d/deluxd script to `/etc/init.d/deluxd`.
 Update your init or rc.d to load the script at boottime, and you're off to the races (on Ubuntu/Debian, this command is `update-rc.d deluxd defaults`).

-By default, the daemon runs as the `nobody` user.
-If you encounter permissions issues when trying to set the backlight, edit the deluxd init script, and change the user to your desktop user (or if you *still* encounter issues, root).
+By default, the daemon runs as the `root` user, for hardware permision reasons.
+Future releases may use D-Bus / HAL to overcome this restriction.

+Rename delux.legacy to delux and re-run `make install` if you wish to use the legacy version as your default.

 # ToDo
 This script was hacked together in about 15 minutes, and is by no means perfect.
 If you see where it can be improved, please suggest an improvement.
 Known ToDo's include:
 - Incorporate / investigate also using I.R. sensor data for more reliable brightness tracking
-- Add a makefile or proper install script.
-- Transition (currently in progress) to C lang for performance and maintainability
-- Add LUTs to map ambient brightness directly to screen brightness
 - Investigate D-Bus / HAL support
+- Add "user override" to change brightness settings over sensor-derived value